ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 2. When all document lines have the same value in the Store field, then the field in the document header must contain the same value.
-The presence of a value in the document header field is an ease for the users - it is not necessary to constantly monitor whether the lines have different values or not. <br>
+The presence of a value in the document header field is easy for the users - it is not necessary to constantly monitor whether the lines have different values or not. <br>
 For this reason - after editing the value in the Line Store field and when saving or deleting lines - if it turns out that all lines contain the same Store value, then this value is automatically set in the document header field.